Last updated on August 19th, 2023 at 11:50 am

 Over and over the word “cutback” came from them, and from there I set about to create the aura of the cutback in our glass.
 Hand texturing the kiln allowed us to achieve the desired “cutback ” texture in 1.5″ thick glass.
 From there we fired waterjetted the shape… about 8′ long.

-We also wanted to illuminate the glass with 2 strips of LED’s…This way we can have the textures have contrasting colors to illuminate each side of each ridge.
-This technique really shows off the beautiful curves in the glass.
+We also wanted to illuminate the glass with LED’s…Our lateral lighting technique contrasts the peaks and valleys of the textures.
+By illuminate each side of the Surfboard, we can control the starboard and port light to provide an amazing dual-palette inside this one Glass Surfboard.
+This technique really shows off the beautiful hand-carved curves in the glass.
 To conceal the LED’s, we engaged the expertise of Doug Pringle of Pringle Guitars.
 Doug Pringle is a masterful craftsman, and creates hand-made guitars of the highest quality, and we were impressed to see him accept this challenge.
-It was great to see them working together on the zebrawood and maple rails for our glass surfboard.
-We also wanted to create a set of fins that implied another word we heard from surfers: “Shark”.
+It was great to see him working on the zebrawood and maple side-rails for our Glass Surfboard.
+We also wanted to create a set of fins that implied another word we heard from the surfers: “Watch out for Sharks”.
 So we decided to pattern our fins after a shark, and serrate the rear edges.
 After a few days of skilled fabrication, the resulting surfboard was spectacular.
 See the results below and judge for yourself.

 Now if only we could convince Kelly Slater to try riding the unrideable/sinking/guaranteed to NOT float Glass Surfboard !!!